zonemaster/zonemaster/docs/public/installation/zonemaster-backend.md

 ### 9.1.
 Clickhouse (Rocky Linux)

-There is not yet any specific installation instructions for Rocky Linux.
+There is no specific installation instructions for Rocky Linux yet.
 In most parts the instructions for Debian/Ubuntu can be followed.

 ### 9.2.
 Clickhouse (Debian/Ubuntu)